robelkebede/repol/README.md

 # Repol

-I trained a multi-output linear regression model that predicts Ethiopian Facebook users reaction to a political news post
+*I trained a multi-output linear regression model that predicts Ethiopian Facebook users reaction to a political news

-I scraped facebook using fbcrawl  (https://github.com/rugantio/fbcrawl)
+*I scraped facebook using fbcrawl  (https://github.com/rugantio/fbcrawl)

-I scraped data from a Facebook Ethiopian news pages
+*I scraped data FBC(Fana broadcasting conrporate) news Page

-I used googletrans a free unofficial google trainslate library to convert from Amahric to English
+*I used googletrans a free unofficial google trainslate library to convert from Amahric to English

-## Warning
+## Limitations

- <p style="color:red;">the data that is use to train this model might be biased you can see the data i used to train this model in /data  and the unprocessed data in /dataset </p>
+*The data that is used to train this model is not enough.
+*This is a Big Data Problem.

 ## Requirements